dragonfly-science/dragonfly-website/content/news/2012-10-30-modelling-distribution-mauis-dolphin.md

 <!--more-->

-In June 2012, a risk assessment workshop was held to identify, analyse and evaluate all threats to Maui’s dolphin in a review of the species Threat Management Plan.
-Panellists included scientific experts as well as representatives of the Ministry for Primary Industries and the Department of Conservation.

 As part of the review, Dragonfly Science were asked to supply data on fishing effort, a map of the dolphin's distribution and where the two areas overlap.
 Their work appears in Appendix 2 of the report.